Parallel scalable simulations of biological neural networks using TensorFlow: A beginner's guide: Circumventing memory constraints

+Modern architectures such as GPUs/TPUs allow several parallel computations.
+However, GPU/TPUs are also subject to certain constraints that need to be circumvented to use them effectively.
+One such constraint is that of memory.
+In order to allow extensive parallelization, GPUs/TPUs are equipped with high bandwidth but smaller memory than traditional CPUs, a trade-off between memory size and speed due to cost constraints (Fig. \ref{fig:comparison}).
+Further, as the GPU is managed by a driver and not directly by the operating system, it also faces memory scheduling constraints that reduce the effectiveness of dynamic memory allocation.

-Using Python and TensorFlow allowed us to write code that is readable, parallizable and scalable across a variety of computational devices.
-However, our implementation is very memory intensive.
+Using Python and TensorFlow allows us to write code that is readable, parallelizable, and scalable across a variety of computational devices.
+However, given the potential scale of our problem (integrating large networks of neurons), our implementation is memory intensive.
 The iterators in TensorFlow do not follow the normal process of memory allocation and garbage collection.
-Since, TensorFlow is designed to work on diverse hardware like GPUs, TPUs and distributed platforms, memory allocation is done adaptively during the TensorFlow session and NOT cleared until the Python kernel has stopped execution.
-The memory used increases linearly with time as the state matrix is computed recursively by the \texttt{tf.scan} function.
-The maximum memory used by the computational graph is 2 times the total state matrix size at the point when the computation finishes and copies the final data into the memory.
-The larger the network and longer the simulation, the larger the solution matrix.
-Each run is limited by the total available memory.
-For a system with a limited memory of K bytes, The length of a given simulation (L timesteps) of a given network (N differential equations) with 64-bit floating-point precision will follow:
+Since TensorFlow is designed to work on diverse hardware like GPUs and distributed platforms, memory allocation is done adaptively during the TensorFlow session and not cleared until the Python kernel has stopped execution.
+To deal with these issues, we need to carefully optimize how we build our computational graphs in different ways:

-That is, for any given network, our maximum simulation length is limited.
-One way to improve our maximum length is to divide the simulation into smaller batches.
-There will be a small queuing time between batches, which will slow down our code but will allow longer simulation times.
-Thus, if we split the simulation into K sequential batches, the maximum memory for the simulation becomes $(1+\frac{1}{K})$ times the total matrix size.
-Thus the memory relation becomes:

-This way, we can maximize the length of out simulation that we can run in a single Python kernel.